 CIRA College (Canada International Royal Arts College ) is located in the centre of Vancouver, British Columbia.
 The address is 896 W 8th Ave (2nd Floor) Vancouver, BC V5Z 1E2.
 We are conveniently close to bus and Skytrain stations.

-CIRA College can issue Letter of Acceptances for our students.
+CIRA College can issue Letters of Acceptance for our students.

 Once you apply to CIRA College, we will review your documents and issue the following:

-We make sure students are serious and they want to take our programs.
+This way, we make sure students are serious about taking our programs.

-You can pay through wire transfer or an international credit card.
-When we issue the documents we explain all details to make a payment.
+You can pay through a wire transfer or an international credit card.
+When we issue you the documents, we’ll explain all details to make a payment

 12 to 14 working days.